Choosing a country will allow you to access local content and enable you to shop in your local currency.

-Western blotting is used for both qualitative and quantitative analysis of protein expression in a wide variety of biological samples, such as tissue homogenates or cultured cells.
+Western blotting, or immunoblotting, is used for both qualitative and quantitative analysis of protein expression in a wide variety of biological samples.